cloud66-oss/watchman/README.md

 Repeat this process with as many regions as you'd like.
 Make sure to set the environment variables under the **Variables** section for the services in GCP.

 ## Scheduling and Alerts
 Running checks regularly and sending alerts when the endpoint is not reachable is not within the remit of Watchman, but it's easy to setup.
-You can use any hosted cloud scheduling services (like GCP Cloud Schedule) or your own cron jobs to do this but hitting Watchman endpoints and aggregating the restuls.
+You can use any hosted cloud scheduling services (like GCP Cloud Schedule) or your own cron jobs to do this by hitting Watchman endpoints and aggregating the restuls.